danielefrisanco/ptctest/README.md

 # Assumptions
 - No Database
 - Initialize with hash data
-- I assume the offers are always buy one get another half price
 - On the same product you can get a single offer, and on a discounted product you cannot get an offer
 - The final total is truncated
 - Delivery charge is otherwise 0

 # Explanation
-The code is divided in data models, offers and the basket class
+The code is divided in data models, offer strategies and the basket class

 ## Data models
 Contains the data and its logic